kw-ch/kw-ch.github.io/_projects/VLC Transmitter.md

 layout: post
 ---

-*This project was undertaken as part of an undergraduate research program at Monash University Malaysia.*
+*This project was undertaken as part of an undergraduate research program

 **WORK IN PROGRESS**